Elon University School of Law: 2.5 year program

 In December 2017, Elon Law graduated its first class to complete a seven-trimester, 2.5-year program that requires each student to work during part of his or her second year in a full-time legal residency-in-practice with a law firm, judge, government agency, corporation or nonprofit.

+Elon Law Flex Program

+Elon University announced on September 19, 2023, plans to expand Elon Law's presence into Charlotte, North Carolina, through a part-time offering for working professionals.
+The Elon Law Flex Program will begin in Fall 2024.
+It received programmatic approval in December 2023 from the American Bar Association, and the Southern Association of Colleges and Schools Commission on College approved Elon University's campus location in January 2024.

 Dual-degree programs

 Elon Law students can apply after their first year to one of two dual-degree programs offered at the school: a JD/MBA program with Elon University's Martha and Spencer Love School of Business, or a JD/Master of Environmental Law & Policy in coordination with Vermont Law School.
 In the JD/MBA program, students take courses at both the law school’s downtown Greensboro campus and at the Ernest A. Koury Sr. Business Center located on Elon University's main campus in Elon, N.C.
 Completing the requirements of both programs can be accomplished in as little as three years.

 In the JD/MELP program, students complete courses at Elon Law and live in Vermont during their second summer to work in Vermont Law's Environmental and Natural Resources Law Clinic.
 Those in the program typically complete requirements for both degrees in 2.5-years.